drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scSplit.rst

   - ``scSplit_summary.tsv``

-    - Summary of the number of doublets and singlets classified by scSplit
+    - Summary of the number of doublets and singlets classified by scSplit_.

       +----------------+--------------+
       | Classification | Assignment N |